Want to know more? Get up to date with the latest stories about service members and how all six branches make a positive impact every day.

 Contact the Services to begin a conversation.

 Finding a Military Career

 At MEPS, your child will meet with an advisor to see which career is best suited to his or her strengths and skills.
-Talk to your child about the kinds of experience, training, responsibilities and compensation he or she wants from a job.
-While it’s possible to switch careers later, it can be a long process, so it’s best to make a good decision now.
+While it’s possible to switch careers later, it can be a long process, so it’s best to make a good, informed decision now.

 Taking the Oath

 To become members of the U.S. Military, recruits take the Oath of Enlistment and cadets take the Oath of Office.
 These emotional moments mark the official beginning of a young adult’s military career.

 Many parents commemorate these momentous occasions by spending time with their child to celebrate, recognize their accomplishments, or simply prepare for the steps ahead.
 Others may see this as an opportunity to share their milestones with friends and family.

 Training & Education